 Don’t believe that landing was ever ugly?

 I was hanging preschool art projects on this wall.
 WHAT THE ACTUAL HELL.
-But wait, it’s gets better (and by better, I mean worse):
+But wait, it’s getting better (and by better, I mean worse):

 Aww look, back when I didn’t have an Ipad and I read books before bed. #GoodTimes.